Dr Andrew Betik

 - Role of Testosterone and Protein Supplementation in the Maintenance and Regrowth of Skeletal Muscle; Victoria University BioLED Small Grants Scheme - $4,000 (collaboration with Dr. Erik Hanson).

-- Institute of Sport, Exercise & Active Living (ISEAL) – Clinical Exercise Science Program:
+- Institute for Health and Sport – Clinical Exercise Science Program:

 - Metabolic Function

 - Biomedical & Lifestyle Diseases (BioLED) Research Unit